Real Canadian Liberal

 Of course, Socialists of most stripes raise up the 'straw man' example of corporatism to decry free market capitalism.
 'See' they shout, 'the evil capitalists are screwing everyone else.'
 They never face the truth of the matter, that the problem they are screaming about is the problem free market capitalism was devised to solve, successfully, and which they consistently fail to solve whenever they are given the opportunity.

-The socialists, both Marxist and Fascists, adopt a similar solution to this problem, they replace private sector monopolies with public sector monopolies, private sector cartels with public sector cartels.
-China has the biggest concentration of monopolies cartels on earth.
+The socialists, both Marxist and Fascists, adopt a similar solution to this problem, they replace non-state monopolies with state monopolies, non-state cartels with state cartels.
+China has the biggest concentration of monopolies and cartels on earth.
 The propaganda message is that the state will act as the benevolent arbiter of 'fairness', ensuring workers get fair pay and consumers get fair pricing.
 Unfortunately, governments always prove even less efficient than private monopolies and the eventual result is the 'they pretend to pay us, we pretend to work' and perpetual ques outside empty stores that typify life in socialist nations.

 Socialist economics are simply corporatism by the state.
 The relative wealth gap in socialist states is as bad, or worse, than in 'capitalist' states, with the only difference being that the absolute wealth of the population is much lower.

 Free Market Capitalism is the single greatest economic force in human history and the single greatest force for raising humanity out of poverty.
-Where a truly free market is maintained, wages are maximised, prices minimised, innovation booms and overall economic growth is maximised.
+Where a truly free market is maintained, wealth inequality is minimised, wages are maximised, prices minimised, innovation booms and overall economic growth is maximised.

 In order to achieve this end, one must understand the fallacy in the expression, 'too big to fail'.
 Too big is failure.
 The reality is that 'too big to fail' actually means 'too big not to fail'.
 A corporation whose market share is so large that their failure would have a serious negative effect on the economy, is too big and must be reigned in.
 What is good for the individual corporation is dangerous for the overall economy, consumers and labour.
 It signals a loss of a 'free market'.